lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device

-The device is pre-provisioned with an identity ID_U and asymmetric key credentials: a private key, a public key (PK_U), and optionally a public key certificate Cert(PK_U), issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
+The device is pre-provisioned with an identity ID_U and asymmetric key credentials: a private key, a public key (PK_U), and optionally a public key certificate (Cert_PK_U), issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
 ID_U may be a reference or pointer to the certificate.

 The device is also provisioned with information about its authorization server:

 * At least one static public DH key of the authorization server (G_W) used to ensure secure communication with the device (see {{U-W}}).
 * Location information about the authorization server (LOC_W), e.g. its domain name.
-This information may be available in the device certificate Cert(PK_U).
+This information may be available in the device certificate Cert_PK_U.